 What is Early Intensive Behavioural Intervention?

-Early Intensive Behavioural Intervention (EIBI) is based on the principles of Applied Behaviour Analysis (ABA).
-The program promotes learning, skill development and behaviour change by breaking tasks into small steps that are easier to learn.
+This therapy promotes learning, skill development and behaviour change by breaking tasks into small steps that are easier for children to learn.
 As children learn each step, they’re praised and rewarded.
-Difficult behaviour is ignored when it happens.
+Challenging behaviour is usually ignored when it happens.

 Who is Early Intensive Behavioural Intervention for?